home-assistant/home-assistant.io/source/_integrations/plugwise.markdown

 - **Outdoor temperature**
   - **Description**: The temperature your climate gateway retrieves online.
 - **Outdoor air temperature**
-  - **Description**: The temperature reported by the sensor in your outdoor unit or heat pump.
+  - **Description**: The temperature reported by the sensor present in the outdoor unit of your HVAC system, such as a heat pump.

 #### Selects